emmajanedrews/base-template/_posts/2018-03-30-how-to-select-an-investment-property.md

 {% include pullquote.html %}

 **2. Find the right type of home.** It’s important to seek out properties that will bring you the most appreciation.
 Single-family homes with a minimum of three bedrooms and two bathrooms will be ideal for this.
 Avoid homes across from schools or on busy streets.
 Also, make sure there’s no pool.
-Pools bring extra expense and extra liability.
+Pools bring extra expenses and extra liability.

 **3. Find the right price.** Look at entry-level price points.
 In Phoenix, this means looking at properties that are less than $300,000.
 Entry-level properties are easier to rent and easier to sell.